SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 models in case there is also a simplified version),  and ``onnx`` for machine learned surrogate models.
 By default, for each region set, SModelS uses the first model given in the list.
-When combining regions, SModelS computes results for the most sensitive combination of regions (i.e. the most sensitive ``regionSets``).
+When combining regions, SModelS computes results for the most sensitive combination of regions (i.e. the most sensitive ``regionSets``), even when the parameters file has ``reportAllSRs = True``.
 If a SR does not appear in any region set and is more sensitive than each of them, its results are used instead.

 Some shorthand notations are possible.
 For example, in the